hrbigelow/streamvis/README.md

 # Detail

-Streamvis allows you to design a dashboard of interactive visualizations which automatically update as new data is produced from a separate process.
-For example, a process training a machine learning model that produces various metrics at each gradient descent step.
+Streamvis allows you to design a browser based dashboard of interactive visualizations (using the [bokeh](https://github.com/bokeh/bokeh) package) which automatically update as new data is produced from a separate process; for example, a process training a machine learning model that produces various metrics at each gradient descent step.

 Streamvis provides a Client and Server class which communicate through a REST endpoint (also provided).
 The client can send your metrics to the REST endpoint via a POST request.
 The server sends GET requests to the same endpoint and updates the interactive visualizations.
+Because of this decoupling, the client and server may reside on separate machines.

 As the author, you are responsible for writing two functions which will run inside the Bokeh server: `init_page` and `update_page`.  `init_page` is called once when the